 From July 2017, the Parramatta Rivercat stops at the Barangaroo Wharf.
 It’s about 100m away from the now closed Darling Harbour wharf.

 - Wild Life Sydney Zoo: This is one of our favourite indoor activities at the moment.
-We love seeing the new crocodile (talk and feeding at 11am) and enjoying storytime at 11:30am.
+We love seeing the new crocodile and enjoying storytime at 11:30am.
 We recommend getting the Merlin Annual Pass to make visiting great value for money.

 - Sydney Aquarium: Sea Life Sydney Aquarium takes you on a wonderful underwater journey.
 Along the way you’ll encounter beautiful dugongs, huge sharks, massive sawfish, mysterious stingrays, jellyfish, penguins, seahorses, thousands of tropical fish and much, much more.
 Again the Merlin Annual Pass makes it a lot cheaper to visit.